KylieX2008

 KylieX2008 was the tenth concert tour by Australian recording artist Kylie Minogue, in support of her tenth studio album, X (2007).
-The tour began on 6 May 2008 in Paris, France, at the Palais Omnisports de Paris-Bercy and concluded on 22 December 2008 in Melbourne, Australia, at the Rod Laver Arena, consisting of 53 shows in 24 European countries, six shows in South America, seven shows in six Asian countries and territories and eight shows in Oceania.

-Upon the announcement of the For You, for Me Tour the following year, both Billboard and Pollstar confirmed that KylieX2008 generated an estimated US$70,000,000 in ticket sales.
+The tour began on 6 May 2008 in Paris, France, and concluded on 22 December 2008 in Melbourne, Australia; comprising 74 shows.
+It was notable for marking Minogue's first concerts in various countries, including the Middle East and South America.
+In 2009, both Billboard and Pollstar confirmed that KylieX2008 generated an estimated US$70m in ticket sales.

 Background

 After months of speculation it was announced through Kylie's official website that "KylieX2008" would commence in Paris, traveling internationally.

 By way of introduction, Minogue stated:

 While rehearsing for the tour, Minogue released several behind-the-scenes videos on her website.
 Concurrently, she released "X" in the United States and filmed two music videos for the third single, "All I See" (including an acoustic rendition).

 As the tour began to sell out all over Europe and the UK, many fans speculated that Minogue would bring her tour to Australia and Japan.
 While promoting her ITV special, The Kylie Show on "Sunrise", she stated: "I just want to have in my head more solidly what the tour will be and if I can manage what I have so far, I would love to come back [to Australia]".
 It was later revealed that Minogue would bring a limited number of shows to her home country, stating, "The reason I hadn't confirmed dates in Australia is I really didn't know what I was getting into [...]
 But now I know".

+Following KylieX2008, Minogue toured North America for the first time with 2009's For You, For Me Tour.